Precisamento/Precisamento.Permify/README.md

 # Usage

-## Install

-This library can be installed from nuget under the name `Precisamento.Permify`.

 ## General

 There are few interfaces available that have slightly different uses, but they all share the same default implementation (PermifyClient).